Lux-Prizma/chat-binder/README.md

 A local web application for viewing, organizing, and managing your LLM conversation history.
 Works entirely in your browser - no data leaves your device.

-This project is vibe coded and under construction.
-Iterating fast currently.
+This is an active project.
+Iterating fast currently but welcome testing!

 Current version support ChatGPT，Claude and DeepSeek conversations, as well as reading the parser's own file.